mozilla/gecko-dev/toolkit/components/glean/docs/user/migration.md

     expires: never
 ```

-**N.B:** Glean Labels have a strict regex.
-You may have to transform some categories to
-`snake_case` so that they're safe for the data pipeline.

 **GIFFT:** This type of collection is mirrorable back to Firefox Telemetry via the
 [Glean Interface For Firefox Telemetry][gifft].
 See [the guide][gifft] for instructions.